Table of Contents

 Rating: 4.4 / 5.0

-Current studies show that CO2 is one of the most effective lures.
+Current studies show that CO2 is one of the most effective bed bug lures.

-It works because bed bugs naturally hone in on the air we exhale.
+CO2 works because bed bugs naturally detect and are attracted to the CO2 we exhale.

 As with the any active lure, the Beacon helps pull otherwise inactive bed bugs out of hiding and into the open.
-This is a crucial ability for those treating rooms or homes that are unoccupied.
+This is a important for those treating rooms or homes that are unoccupied.

-Without an active lure present, bed bugs remain dormant until a food source appears.
+Without an active lure present, bed bugs stay in hiding until a food source appears.

-Something important to consider is that after the initial cost of the complete unit, refills of CO2 come to about $1 per day.
-That’s for a product produced by the same people that make the industry-leading Packtite.
+Something to consider is that after the initial cost of the complete unit, refills of CO2 cost about $1 per day.

 That’s definitely the cheapest you’ll run an active trap for, especially from a reputable manufacturer.

-Traps can yield useful markers to help you properly identify bed bugs by capturing live samples, cast skins, and fecal stains.
+Traps can are great at helping properly identify bed bugs because they capture live samples, cast skins, or fecal stains.

-If you don’t have an IPM set up, please take the time to do so – it will make the biggest difference between staying bugged and getting debedbugged!
+If you don’t have a pest management plan set up, please take the time to do so – it will make the biggest difference in your battle against bed bugs!

 8-Step Bed Bug Proof Bed Printable

-To help you get it all in order, I’ve developed a supplemental bed proofing printable that you can download and print for free!
+To help you get it all in order, we’ve developed a supplemental bed proofing printable that you can download and print for free!

 Thanks for Reading!

-A thorough integrated pest management plan should involve both passive and active methods of monitoring.
-Traps provide seriously cheap and effortless results when dealing with any stage of bed bug infestation.
+Traps provide seriously cheap and easy results when dealing with any stage of bed bug infestation and even with prevention.

-Whether you’re trying to catch one for identification, are preventing them from climbing onto your bed at night, or want to keep tabs on a waning population, bed bug traps work for you 24/7 without upkeep.
+Whether you’re trying to catch one a live bug for identification, are preventing them from climbing onto your bed at night, or just want to keep tabs on an active population, bed bug traps work for you 24/7.

-I would recommend a set of interceptors for your bed at the very least – mine immediately saved me a lot of grief!
+I would recommend a set of interceptors for your bed at the very least.